aminoa/blog/content/posts/welcome/index.md

 ## Hugo?

 I previously used Hugo for my [old personal website](https://github.com/aminoa/personal-website) but scrapped it since it felt too generic.
-However, for this blog, I'm ok with the design being a bit less sophisticated; furthermore, I have taken steps to modify the Congo hugo theme to make it more interesting.
+However, for this blog, I'm ok with the design being a bit less interesting; furthermore, I have taken steps to modify the Congo hugo theme to make it more interesting.

 ## The name?